Launching a new membership site can feel a lot like the first day at a new school or job.

 Step #1.
 Research your target audience and create a journey map

-Researching your potential customers is such a pivotal step to creating a marketing plan for any business or product that, in a perfect world, you wouldn’t be allowed to launch before you did your homework.
+Researching your potential customers is such a pivotal step to creating a marketing plan for an online business or product that, in a perfect world, you wouldn’t be allowed to launch before you did your homework.

 And it’s a step that can hurt even giants if it’s skipped.